 Christine Gregory FRBS (1879 - 1963)

-In 1945, Gregory won the Lady Feodora Gleichen Fund prize of £100 for her piece ‘A Child of Africa’.
+In 1945 Gregory won the Lady Feodora Gleichen Fund prize of £100 for her piece A Child of Africa (below), currently in the collection at Burgh House.
 She became a Fellow of the Society in 1948.
 Throughout her career, she remained an active member of the Society, and features in the Society’s minutes, including in 1953 when she raised the issue of public money being spent unprofitably on ultra-modern sculpture.